 - 1. Drive chain slack adjusting bolt

 - 2. Axle nut

 - 3. Alignment marks

 - 4. Locknut

-- 2. To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
+- To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.
-NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
-To prevent this from occurring, keep the drive chain slack within the specified limits.